poissonconsulting/bboushiny/inst/helpfiles/recruitment.md

 If any additional data cleaning is done before feeding the data into the model a pop-up box will appear with notes about what was done.

 Once the model is done running the results will appear in the Results box.
+The estimated recruitment reported is the adjusted recruitment following methods outlined in DeCesare et al. (2012).

 ##### Table Year and Plot Year